 Prospective cohort studies avoid many of the problems of case-control studies because they gather information from people over time and before the events being studied happen.
-But, compared to case-control studies, they are expensive to do.
+But, compared to case-control studies, they are expensive to conduct.

 A nested case-control study is an offshoot of a prospective cohort study.
 These studies use the approach of a case-control study.
 However, they use data gathered as part of a cohort study, so they are less prone to bias than standard case-control studies.
 All things being equal, the strength of nested case-control data falls somewhere between that of standard case-control studies and cohort studies.

 Randomized controlled trials are considered the gold standard for studying certain exposures, like cancer treatment.
 Similar to cohort studies, randomized trials follow people over time and are expensive to do.
 Because participants are randomly assigned to an intervention (like a new chemotherapy drug) or standard treatment, these studies are more likely to show the true link between an intervention and a health outcome (like survival).

 Animal studies add to our understanding of how and why some factors cause cancer in people.
 However, there are many differences between animals and people that make it hard to translate findings directly from one to the other.
-And, animal studies are designed differently than human studies.
+Animal studies are also designed differently than human studies.
 They often look at exposures in larger doses and for shorter durations than are suitable for people.
 Thus, animal studies can lay the groundwork for research in people, but in order to draw conclusions for human populations, we need human studies.

-All data presented within the About Breast Cancer section of this website come from human studies unless otherwise noted.
+All data presented within this section of this website come from human studies unless otherwise noted.